funnyboy-roks/modrinth-auto-desc/README.md

 For GitHub paths, you can use `https://raw.githubusercontent.com/<username>/<repo>/<branch>/<path>`.

+> **Note**: The `<branch>` in the URL should match the branch specified in your workflow's `branch` input (defaults to `main`).
+Images from private repositories will not be visible on Modrinth, as Modrinth cannot access private GitHub content.

 ## Front Matter

 If your readme contains front matter (either yaml or json), you can send additional data to the Modrinth API.

 All additional data can be found in the [Modrinth Docs](https://docs.modrinth.com/#tag/projects/operation/modifyProject).
 *Note: The `body` key should not be specified and will be ignored if it is.*

 ### Front Matter Format: